geodesignhub/evaluation-maps-converter/README.md

 ###License
 The MIT License (MIT)

-Copyright (c) 2015 Geodesign Hub Pvt.
-Ltd.
+Copyright (c) 2015 Hrishikesh Ballal

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal